Gabriella439/grace/README.md

 * Recursion or recursive data types

-  Grace only supports one built-in recursive type, which is `JSON`, but does not support user-defined recursion or anonymous recursion.
+  Grace only supports two built-in recursive types, which are `List` and `JSON`, but does not support user-defined recursion or anonymous recursion.

 * String interpolation